Type choices :

 All construction must be carried out during the permitted construction periods, namely:

-- From August 15 until the campsite closes.
+- From August 15 until the closing of the Campsite.

 7.1.5.
 Prohibitions

-The construction of kitchenettes is prohibited.
-However, kitchenette and shed maintenance work is permitted.
-The construction of gazebos is permitted, subject to respecting the view rights of neighbors and other customers.
+The construction of kitchenettes and sheds is prohibited.
+However, maintenance work on kitchenettes and sheds is permitted.
+The construction of gazebos is permitted, subject to respecting the view rights of the neighborhood and other customers.

-Fences, hedges, and all other obstructions located behind the occupied seasonal site are prohibited for reasons of health, public safety and renovation of the electrical network.
-If such fences, hedges or obstructions exist, they must be removed immediately following receipt of notice to this effect.
-All electrical poles must be free of any objects within a three (3) foot perimeter.
+Fences, hedges, and any other obstructions located at the rear of the occupied seasonal site are prohibited for reasons of health, public safety and renovation of the electrical network.
+If such fences, hedges or obstructions exist, they must be removed immediately upon receipt of a notice to this effect.
+All electrical poles must be free of any object within a perimeter of three (3) feet.

 7.1.7.
 Dismantling

-The Domaine may require the dismantling of all constructions, renovations or modifications which have not been approved by the Domaine or are considered to be non-compliant with the standards established by the Domaine.
+The Estate may require the dismantling of any construction, renovation or modification that has not been approved by the Estate or is considered to be non-compliant with the standards established by the Estate.

 7.2.
 Electricity

-The Domaine provides an electrical connection of 20 or 30 amps per plot.
+The Domaine provides a 20 or 30 amp electrical connection per plot.

-Access to and modification of electrical boxes is strictly prohibited as a safety measure.
-Failure to comply with this provision results in the automatic termination of the Contract and the immediate expulsion of the Customer, with all their equipment.
+Access to and modification of electrical boxes is strictly prohibited for safety reasons.
+Failure to comply with this provision will result in the automatic termination of the Contract and the immediate expulsion of the Customer, along with all of their equipment.

 Electric heating equipment, portable air conditioning units (window air conditioners) and electric water heaters are prohibited.

-The Customer, with the exception of the refrigerator in his camping unit, may only own one refrigerator.
+The Customer, with the exception of the refrigerator in his camping unit, may have only one refrigerator.

-The Domaine may inspect and require the removal or replacement of any non-compliant electrical equipment or components.
-When not at the Campsite, the Customer undertakes to turn off all air conditioning and electrical equipment.
+The Estate may inspect and require the removal or replacement of any non-compliant electrical equipment or components.
+When not at the Campsite, the Client agrees to turn off all air conditioning and electrical equipment.

-Water on the Campsite is non-drinkable and must be boiled for at least one (1) minute before consumption.
-Any water consumption is at the consumer's risk.
+Water on the Campsite is not potable and must be boiled for at least one (1) minute before consumption.
+Any consumption of water is at the consumer's own risk.

 7.4.
 Lighting

-The Customer may have three (3) light bulbs on his Land, including one (1) energy-efficient bulb at the entrance to his Land and one (1) bulb outside his camping unit.
-With the exception of Camper's Christmas, Christmas lights, decorative light streamers and spotlights are prohibited.
+The Customer may have three (3) light bulbs on his/her Land, including one (1) energy-efficient light bulb at the entrance to his/her Land and one (1) light bulb outside his/her camping unit.
+With the exception of the Camper's Christmas, Christmas lights, decorative light streamers and projectors are prohibited.

-The Domaine may inspect and require the removal of any non-compliant lighting and source of light pollution.
-When not at the Campsite, the Customer undertakes to turn off all lighting or air conditioning.
+The Estate may inspect and require the removal of any non-compliant lighting and source of light pollution.
+When not at the Campsite, the Customer agrees to turn off all lighting or air conditioning.

 7.5.
 Propane gas

-The Client cannot walk around the Campsite with a propane gas tank of one hundred (100) pounds or more, but any tank of this capacity located on the Client's Land must be securely attached.
+The Customer may not walk around the Campsite with a propane gas tank of one hundred (100) pounds or more, but any tank of this capacity located on the Customer's Land must be securely secured.

-As a safety measure, propane gas cannot under any circumstances be stored inside a shed.
+For safety reasons, propane gas may not be stored inside a shed at any time.
 It must be kept outside, visible to all.

-It is prohibited to throw any propane gas tank in the trash.
-These must be taken to the propane station.
+It is forbidden to throw away any propane gas tanks.
+These must be brought to the designated location.

 7.6.
 Cleanliness and waste treatment

-The Client undertakes to maintain his Land and his property and keep them clean and free of all waste.
-The Customer also undertakes to use waterproof and lockable bins and to place them on the road on the morning of waste collection.
+The Client agrees to maintain his Land and his property and keep them clean and free of all waste.
+The Client also agrees to use waterproof and lockable bins and to place them on the path on the morning of waste collection.

-The Client undertakes to leave all large furniture, construction residue and other items in front of his property and to notify the Domaine to make an appointment for collection (fees may apply).
+If a Customer has large furniture, construction waste or other items in front of their land, they must notify the Estate to make an appointment for collection (fees will apply).

 When the Client leaves the site, he ensures that his land is clean and free of waste.